szilard/benchm-databases/README.md

 with rich visualization, statistical modeling etc. On the other hand, they are limited to data sizes that fit in RAM, run single-threaded, and unlike the other systems do not have a query optimizer.

-MySQL/PostgreSQL have been designed for mixed OLTP/analytical workloads but any given query runs on one processor core only (though the database can use multiple cores to run different queries).
+MySQL/PostgreSQL have been designed for mixed OLTP/analytical workloads and while the database can use multiple cores to run different queries, any given query runs on one processor core only.

 The analytical databases and the "big data" systems can scale-out to multiple nodes (and use all cores on them).
 The analytical (MPP) databases have parallel/shared-nothing architecture, columnar storage, compression and are specifically